erdnaxeli/matrix-architect/README.md

 The bot does not register any signal handlers, so the `--init` parameter is mandatory if you want it to respond correctly to `^C` or `docker stop`.

+## Security consideration

+This bot use the Synapse's admin API (everything under `/_synapse/admin`).
+Although only admin users can use this API, make it available to the whole Internet is not recommanded.
+You probably want to run the bot on the same host as your Synapse instance and communicate through localhost (or you can use a private network).

+Note that the domain used to talk to Synapse is your (public) homeserver domain, so it means that (for example) if you want to access to the admin API on localhost only you need to have your homeserver domain resolves to `localhost` (by adding an entry to `/etc/hosts`).
+The public API (everything under `/_matrix`) must also be accessible on the same domain and IP.

 ## Contributing

 1. Fork it (<https://github.com/erdnaxeli/matrix-architect/fork>)